actions-marketplace-validations/noraworld_git-flow-observer/README/en.md

 ## License
-All codes of this repository are available under the MIT license.
+All codes of this project are available under the MIT license.
 See the [LICENSE](/LICENSE) for more information.